-Alisa Fleming ~ October is what I call the beginning of dessert season.
+October is what I call the beginning of dessert season.
 It all starts with bags of candy and chocolate bars for Halloween, followed by the pies of Thanksiving, and onto cookie swapping in December before those New Year’s resolutions set in.
-But have you noticed?
-The pies and cookies are all about homemade, while Halloween is left in the pre-packaged dust.
-Sure, you may not be able to pass out ‘made with love’ goodies to trick-or-treaters thanks to Halloween scares, but you can feed such preservative-free (and dairy-free!) vegan candy bars and goodies to your little ones, their classmates, and party guests.
+But have you noticed that the pies and cookies are all homemade, while Halloween is left in the pre-packaged dust.
+You might not be able to pass out ‘made with love’ goodies to trick-or-treaters, but you can feed homemade vegan candy bars and goodies to your little ones, their classmates, and party guests.

 - In a medium bowl, whisk together the coconut milk, coconut oil, vanilla, and confectioner’s sugar.

-- Once smooth, switch over to a spatula, and stir in the shredded coconut and chopped cashews, until fully incorporated and no dry patches in the mixture remain.
+- Stir in the shredded coconut and chopped cashews, until fully incorporated and no dry patches remain.

-- Transfer the mix into a lightly greased 8 x 8-inch square pan, and use the bottom of a measuring cup or drinking glass to press down and smooth out the top.
+- Transfer the mixture into a lightly greased 8x8-inch square pan, and use the bottom of a measuring cup to evenly press it down.

 - Place the whole cashews at regular intervals in even lines down the pan, pressing them in gently.

-- Move the pan in the freezer for at least 3 hours, until chilled and firm.
+- Freeze for at least 3 hours, or until firm.